owntracks/booklet/docs/features/beacons.md

 * a _UUID_ only, in which case the app would report any beacon with that UUID, irrespective of its _major_/_minor_ numbers.
 * a _UUID_ with a _major_ number: the app would report iBeacons with the specified UUID and exactly that _major_ number
 * all three: the _UUID_, the _major_ and _minor_ numbers, in which case the app reports events on precisely that beacon.

-## Notes

-The app recognizes the beacon typically within 10 seconds, which is a typical beacon-publishing frequency, and this is very good for presence detection.

-If you use a `-` as the first character in your Waypoint description e.g. `-MyBeacon`, the app will ignore short disruptions of the connection to the beacon (hold down).

-Setting the radius to a negative value (e.g. `-1`), the app will update the location coordinates of the waypoint on each enter/leave event.
-This update will be transmitted to the broker when the `share` option is on and will be reflected on your map screen.
-You may use this to keep track of moveable items as luggage or your car.

   [blukii]: http://www.blukii.com/beacons_en.html